A Survey on Agentic Security: Applications, Threats and Defenses: Introduction

-\begin{itemize}[leftmargin=*] \item \textbf{Holistic review.} We conduct an in-depth survey of agentic security through a comprehensive three-pillar taxonomy, as presented in Fig. \ref{fig:agentic-security-taxonomy}. \item \textbf{Focus on applications.} We provide a detailed review focused on how agents are actually used by security teams—covering offensive, defensive, and domain-specific tasks, an area largely overlooked by prior surveys. \item \textbf{Cross-cutting analysis.} We analyze 150+ papers to identify key trends and critical gaps— for example, the migration from monolithic to planner-executor and multi-agent architectures, almost exclusive focus on single commercial LLM (GPT), uneven threat and modality coverage (RAG poisoning under-defended, few works on images), and benchmark fragmentation. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{Holistic three-pillar survey.} We conduct an in-depth survey of agentic security through a comprehensive taxonomy of over 260 papers, organized around three interconnected pillars of application, threats and defenses, as presented in Fig. \ref{fig:agentic-security-taxonomy}. \item \textbf{Focus on applications.} We provide a detailed review of how agents are actually used by security teams, covering offensive, defensive, and domain-specific tasks, an area largely overlooked by prior surveys. \item \textbf{Per-pillar analysis.} We study each pillar in depth, analyzing lifecycle coverage, autonomy, and dual-use in applications; attack entry points, failure stages, agent-specificity, threat models, and evaluation in threats; and defense strategies, cost trade-offs, and lifecycle placement in defenses. \item \textbf{Cross-cutting analysis.} We read across all three pillars to map which defenses cover which attack classes and to identify field-level trends and gaps, including the migration from monolithic to planner-executor and hybrid agents, the GPT backbone monopoly, uneven modality and threat coverage, and benchmark fragmentation. \end{itemize}

 \definecolor{paired-light-blue}{RGB}{198, 219, 239} \definecolor{paired-dark-blue}{RGB}{49, 130, 188} \definecolor{paired-light-orange}{RGB}{251, 208, 162} \definecolor{paired-dark-orange}{RGB}{230, 85, 12} \definecolor{paired-light-green}{RGB}{199, 233, 193} \definecolor{paired-dark-green}{RGB}{49, 163, 83} \definecolor{paired-light-purple}{RGB}{218, 218, 235} \definecolor{paired-dark-purple}{RGB}{117, 107, 176} \definecolor{paired-light-gray}{RGB}{217, 217, 217} \definecolor{paired-dark-gray}{RGB}{99, 99, 99} \definecolor{paired-light-red}{RGB}{231, 150, 156} \definecolor{paired-dark-red}{RGB}{131, 60, 56}